itfarrier/itfarrier.github.io/src/pages/blog/2016-09-13-molchaniie-ili-dien'-vtoroi/index.en.md

 intersection of the P-418 highway and the road to the mentioned Oyok.
 The time was already over 20 hours.
 I tried to vote and did not succeed.
 I put up a tent about 50 meters from the road.
 Before going to bed I put on my sneakers, and socks to dry.
-I ate, read and… The second night began and the last one on the way to the festival.
+I ate, read and… The second night began and the last one was on the way to the festival.